-- letter of credit outstandings shall not at any time exceed 40% of the value of FAL provided; and - the limit of the credit facility of \$168.8m.
+- LOC outstandings shall not at any time exceed 40% of the value of FAL provided; and - · the limit of the credit facility of \$225.0m.

 The table below presents the FAL, provided by Bldac and BUL the Bldac and BUL contribution to group SCR, the restriction to FAL and the corresponding ancillary own funds recognised.